alexisdroso/Calculate-average-grade/README.md

 # Calculate-average-grade

-Calculate the average grade for students in electrical and computer engineering at University of Patras
+Practical tool for calculating your average score in the Electrical and Computer Engineering Department at the University of Patras.